marcelovani/multipage_navigation/README.txt

 Description
 ===========
-Smart Paging sub-module that provides a block with links for multi-paged content.
+Smart Paging sub-module that provides blocks with links for multipaged content.
 Works with:
  Smart Paging
  Wysiwyg Smart Paging Seo